kobsio/kobs/docs/contributing/using-the-kobsio-app.md

 }

-// Register is used to register all api routes for plugins. func Register(clusters *clusters.Clusters, config Config) chi.Router {
+// Register is used to register all api routes for plugins. func Register(clustersClient clusters.Client, config Config) chi.Router {
         router := Router{
                 chi.NewRouter(),
                 &plugin.Plugins{},